 (d) equipment shall be positioned unobtrusively before the hearing begins and shall not be relocated while the hearing is in progress.

 18 (1) At the request of a party, the Board may issue a subpoena, which shall be signed by the Clerk and sealed with the Board’s seal.

 (2) A subpoena issued pursuant to subsection (1) shall be issued in the form prescribed by the Board and may set out the names of any number of persons required to appear before the Board.

 (3) No person served with a subpoena is required to appear before the Board pursuant to the subpoena unless the person has been paid or tendered conduct money in an amount sufficient to cover the person’s reasonable fees and traveling expenses paid in accordance with the Act.

-(4) A subpoena shall be served personally on the person to whom it is directed at least two clear business days before the date on which the person is to appear.
+(4) A subpoena shall be served personally on the person to whom it is directed at least two (2) clear business days prior to the date on which the person is to appear.

 19 (1) A person who has submitted exhibits to the Board may request that the Board return the exhibits.